 Dr. Saeed has had great results with Aimovig, a new medication that prevents migraines.
 The drug works by blocking a type of chemical receptor believed to cause migraines.
 Aimovig is administered via a once-monthly injection in your abdomen, upper arm, or thigh.
 Best of all, Aimovig has no known drug interactions or side effects, making it a preferred treatment approach.

-Migraine Treatments in Bartlett, TN
+Migraine Specialist in Bartlett, TN

 To learn more about this and other treatment options, book a consultation with Dr. Saeed online or by phone.